Kinetic theory of non-thermal fixed points in a Bose gas: Introduction

-Our paper is organized as follows.
-In \Sect{2PIEA} we introduce the general formalism of scaling and scaling forms for the occupancy spectrum and discuss the consequences arising from global conservation laws.
+The main part of our paper, which provides the details of how the above summarized results are obtained, is organized as follows.
+In \Sect{2PIEA} we introduce the general formalism of scaling and scaling forms for the occupancy spectrum and discuss the important consequences arising from global conservation laws.
 In \Sect{KineticDescrUniDyn} we introduce the non-perturbative kinetic equation.
 This encompasses the central analytic result of a universal coupling function in the collective-scattering regime.
-On this basis we derive, in \Sect{ScalingAnalysisKinEqs}, the scaling exponents for self-similar dynamics, and we present, in \Sect{SummaryNumerical}, numerical evaluations of the perturbative and non-perturbative scattering integrals.
+On this basis we derive, in \Sect{ScalingAnalysisKinEqs}, the scaling exponents for self-similar dynamics, which we cross-check, in \Sect{SummaryNumerical}, on the basis of numerical evaluations of the perturbative and non-perturbative scattering integrals.
 We draw our conclusions in \Sect{Conclusions}.
 An extended Appendix provides further technical details.